2019 Meeting of the NC Chapter of the American Fisheries Society

-Join us at the 2018 Meeting of the NC Chapter of the AFS in February.
-Our host will be the Morganton Community House, located at 120 North King Street, Morganton, NC, 28655.
-Email NCAFS President-Elect Tyler Black if you have questions or if you are interested in assisting with meeting execution.
-Additionally, the Southeast Atlantic Slope Mollusk (SEASM) Working Group will be meeting in the same location on February 20th.
+Join us at the 30th Annual Meeting of the NC Chapter of the AFS.
+Our host will be The Historic Brookstown Inn, located at 200 Brookstown Ave, Winston-Salem, NC, 27101.
+Email NCAFS President-Elect Jake Rash if you have questions or are interested in assisting with meeting execution.
+Additionally, the NC Mollusk Working Group will be meeting in the same location on February 19th.

 Quick Content Links